 The geo-professional needs to be involved in the choice of final land form.
 This decision depends on many factors which may be specific to the development.
 These include the relationship with surrounding landscapes, the size of the development, the proposed and existing roading patterns, the preservation of natural features, wāhi tapu, and other historic and archaeological sites, the land stability and underlying structural geology, the function and purpose of the development and the potential for flooding, and erosion and other natural hazards and events including earthquakes.
 The aim is to also give guidance on the identification of and assessment of the order of importance of the above factors which will vary from project to project.

-A geo-professional shall meet the requirements of section 1.1.7 of QLDC's Land Development and Subdivision Code Part 1
+A geo-professional shall meet the requirements of section1.7.1 as amended by QLDC's Land Development and Subdivision Code of Practice Part 1 And